|Oracle® Communications Billing and Revenue Management Installation Guide

 How to split subscriber data among multiple schemas

 To reduce contention at the primary database schema, Oracle recommends the following:

 Set every application to connect to the primary schema.

 Important:Any application or utility that directly changes the configuration data, such as Pricing Center, Configuration Center, and Developer Center, must be connected to the primary schema.

 In this configuration, all accounts and associated data are stored in the secondary schemas.
 Configuration, pricing, audit trail, and uniqueness data is stored and updated in the primary schema and then made available to the secondary schemas.

-If the primary schema goes down, you can still access accounts in the secondary schemas.
+If the primary schema goes down, you can still use RADIUS Manager to access accounts in the secondary schemas.
 However, to ensure data integrity, you cannot make updates to the primary schema when it is down.